-- 1. Consult a physician, vascular access (VA) coordinator, or advanced cannulator to confirm the access is ready to cannulate. - 2.
-If ready to cannulate and patient is on heparin, contact physician to reassess heparin orders and heparin stop times.
+- Consult a physician, vascular access (VA) coordinator, or advanced cannulator to confirm the access is ready to cannulate. - If ready to cannulate and the patient is on heparin, contact physician to reassess heparin orders and heparin stop times.
 Reassess regularly during initial cannulations. - 3.
-Plan for "advanced" cannulators to cannulate the access for at least the first 4 weeks. - 4.
-If patient is highly anxious regarding needle discomfort, discuss the option of injecting/ applying a local/topical anaesthetic prior to needling. - 5.
-Instruct the patient to wash their access with antibacterial soap or scrub and water using friction.
+Plan for "advanced" cannulators to cannulate the access for at least the first 4 weeks. - If patient is highly anxious re needle discomfort, discusses the option of injecting/applying a local/ topical anaesthetic prior to needling. - 5.
+Instruct the patient to wash their access with soap and water using friction.